ibm-cloud-docs/vmwaresolutions/vmonic/under_the_hood.md

 In the next part of the order page, you enter the storage and networking characteristics for your instance.
 You can choose between vSAN and NFS storage for your cluster.
 Additionally, you can choose the size and number of vSAN Flash disks and the vSAN license edition, or the size and count and performance of NFS storage volumes.
 For networking, you choose the hostname prefix for your hosts and the subdomain and domain for the cluster.
 You have the option of deploying the Active Directory controllers as a single {{site.data.keyword.cloud_notm}} Microsoft® Windows® virtual server instance (VSI).
 Or, you can deploy the controllers as two Microsoft Windows virtual machines (VMs) within your cluster (for those VMs, you need to provide licensing and activation).

-At the bottom of the vCenter Server order page, you can select from various services that you can deploy for your VMware instance and which are billed to your {{site.data.keyword.cloud_notm}} account.
-Some services require additional configuration, which you specify as part of the order form.
+From the vCenter Server order page, you can select from various services that you can deploy for your VMware instance and which are billed to your {{site.data.keyword.cloud_notm}} account.
+Some services require configuration, which you specify as part of the order form.

 The order form calculates and displays a price estimate based on your selections.
 You have the opportunity to review this estimate and various terms and conditions before you place your order.